HongshenH/memory-cholinergic-state/README.md

 ## Installation

 Clone or download this repository and add the relevant code folders to the MATLAB path.
-For Python analyses, install the required packages listed in `requirements.txt`.
+For Python analyses, install the required packages listed in the corresponding `requirements.txt` files.

 Typical installation time on a standard desktop computer is less than 10 min, excluding MATLAB or Python installation.

-## Demo
+## Demo analyses

-Representative demo scripts are provided in the `demo/` folder and can be run using the example data in `demo_data/`.
+Each analysis folder contains example code, demo input data and folder-specific instructions.
+Demo input data are stored in the local `git_folder/` within each analysis folder.
+Expected results from the demo workflow are provided in the corresponding `output/` folder.

-Expected output includes example analysis results and/or figures saved to the output folder.
-Expected runtime for the demo analyses is less than 10 min on a standard desktop computer.
+The demo analyses are intended to illustrate code execution and expected output format.
+Full reproduction of all manuscript analyses requires the complete datasets and may require additional analysis scripts not included in this demonstration repository.

 ## Instructions for use

-To run the analysis code on user data, place input files in the expected format described in each figure-specific folder and run the corresponding scripts.
-Full reproduction of all manuscript analyses requires the complete datasets.
+To run the analysis code on user data, place input files in the expected format described in each figure-specific folder and run the corresponding scripts or notebooks.
+Folder-specific README files describe the required input data, dependencies and expected outputs.

 ## License